Film CrowdfundingCrowdfunding for venues and festivals

-Earlier this year, Seed&Spark officially opened our best-in-industry platform for storytelling mediums of all kinds...and that includes venue crowdfunding campaigns.
-Indie bookstores, theaters, music venues, cinemas, film festivals and more are welcome on our platform.
-If you’re an arts venue (or you work for an arts venue) that’s had to close its doors temporarily due to COVID-19, our team — all creators ourselves — want to help you keep the doors open.
+Earlier this year, Seed&Spark officially opened our best-in-industry platform for storytelling mediums of all kinds...and that includes venue, company, and event crowdfunding campaigns.
+Indie bookstores, theaters, music venues, cinemas, film festivals, arts organizations, and more are welcome on our platform.

 We’ve compiled our best tips relevant to you to spark inspiration for a campaign to raise funds to keep going while also engaging and growing your audience so that your community still has a place to gather after social distancing.

-- Start with any footage from events you’ve held, even if it’s iPhone footage!
-Let people live, even for a moment, vicariously through the crowds
+- Start with any footage from events you’ve held, projects you've completed before, etc, even if it’s iPhone footage!
+Let people live, even for a moment, vicariously through the crowds and past work

-Introduce yourself and your venue.
+- Introduce yourself and your venue/event/org.
 When were you established?
 What are you known for?
-What are some fun facts about your space, and what sets you apart?
+What are some fun facts about you, and what sets you apart?

 - Introduce your staff, and what this campaign will support specifically.
 Will you be transitioning some events online, or are you just looking to continue paying your staff until you’re able to reopen safely?
 Let your contributors know where their money is going

 - End on community and hope.
 Ask supporters to join the cause and keep the lights on for you and your hard-working yet currently quarantined staff so that when the dust settles you’ll be able to come back stronger than ever.